thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	10:30:34 PM 21 07 --> some error with posting having username urvashirautela26
+-	10:30:20 PM 21 07 --> some error with posting having username manushi.chillar.insta
+-	10:29:15 PM 21 07 --> some error with posting having username disha.patani.updates
+-	10:28:48 PM 21 07 --> some error with posting having username angelinajolie143
+-	10:28:45 PM 21 07 --> some error with posting having username tamannaah.143
+-	10:28:29 PM 21 07 --> some error with posting having username shraddha.kapoor.sweet
+-	10:28:00 PM 21 07 --> some error with posting having username kriti.sanon143
+-	10:27:44 PM 21 07 --> some error with posting having username realshrutihaasan
+-	10:27:34 PM 21 07 --> some error with posting having username priyanka.chopra143
 -	09:10:56 PM 21 07 --> total users followed from realshrutihaasan - 525
 -	09:10:14 PM 21 07 --> total users followed from manushi.chillar.insta - 525
 -	09:09:32 PM 21 07 --> total users followed from disha.patani.updates - 525